-How to practice Ashtvakrasana or Eight-Angle Pose
+How to practice Astavakrasana or Eight-Angle Pose?

-The eight-Angle pose or Astavakrasana involves strength, resistance power, balancing and flexibility.
-There are so many benefits of practising Ashtvakrasana and these are: –
+The eight-Angle pose or Astavakrasana requires a lot of strength, resistance power, balancing, and flexibility.
+There are many benefits of practicing Ashtvakrasana and these are: –

 - There is fast blood circulation on the abdomen which is very effective for the intestines and spleen.

 - Ashtvakrasana activates the Mooladhara chakra (root channel) and Manipur Chakra (solar-plexus channel).